Arizona Wilderness Coalition logo

 Get Involved

-We always need help with our field inventory and service projects.
-For more information regarding the Sonoran Desert National Monument and other public lands south of metropolitan Phoenix, or to get involved with our work in this region, please contact Danica Norris, our Community Organizer, at danica@azwild.org, or 602-252-5530.
+For more information regarding the Sonoran Desert Heritage Act and public lands around metropolitan Phoenix, or to get involved with our work in this region, please contact us at (520) 326-4300.

 [back to top]